-Here's my guide to visiting the amazing town of Arles in southern France, with all the best things to see and do.
+Here’s my guide to visiting the amazing town of Arles in southern France.
+It covers all the top attractions and best things to see and do in Arles.

 Both Hamilton and Arles feature an intriguing and rare blend of old and new, an intertwining of ancient history and contemporary themes.

 In Hamilton, a historic revolutionary era backdrop is layered with musical present.
 In Arles, a Roman past is leavened with the dazzle of contemporary art and architecture.
 In both, the duality is quintessential to success.